oilandsugar/ritual-dust/content/folklore/festivals/gheimhreadh.md

 desc = "The winter solstice"
 +++

 Gheimhreadh marks the winter solstice, the longest night of the year.
+It is celebrated on ***December 21st*** in the northern hemisphere.

 ## Associations